4.2 General Impression and Sick-or-Not-Sick Decisions

 Key Takeaways

-• General impression is an early, rapid judgment formed from appearance, position, distress, and environment.
+• General impression is an early, rapid judgment formed from appearance, position, work of breathing, and environment.

-• The official Primary Assessment task list includes determining a general impression of the patient.
+• The Primary Assessment task list includes determining a general impression of the patient.

-• General impression does not replace vital signs or diagnosis; it guides urgency and the next assessment steps.
+• General impression guides urgency; it does not replace vital signs or create a final diagnosis.

 Form a rapid general impression without guessing a diagnosis

-The official Primary Assessment task list includes determining a general impression of the patient.
-General impression is the rapid first judgment about the patient's apparent severity.
-It comes from what you can see, hear, and feel as you approach: posture, skin appearance, work of breathing, bleeding, responsiveness, movement, distress, and surroundings.
+The official Primary Assessment task list includes determining a general impression of the patient: the rapid first judgment about apparent severity.
+It comes from what you see, hear, and feel as you approach within a few seconds: posture, skin color and moisture, work of breathing, bleeding, responsiveness, movement, distress, and surroundings.

 Use the phrase sick or not sick carefully.
-It does not mean the EMR labels the patient permanently.
-It means you decide whether the patient appears stable enough for a measured assessment or unstable enough for immediate life-threat management and rapid help.
-This decision can change as soon as new information appears.
+It does not label the patient permanently; it decides whether the patient appears stable enough for a measured assessment or unstable enough for immediate life-threat management and rapid help.
+This decision can change the instant new information appears.

 General impression cueWhat it may suggestFirst EMR concern

-Tripod position and one-word answersRespiratory distressAirway and breathing priority
+Tripod position, one-word answersRespiratory distressAirway and breathing priority

-Spurting blood from limbImmediate hemorrhageControl severe bleeding while staying safe
+Spurting blood from a limbImmediate hemorrhageControl severe bleeding once scene is safe

 Limp child not tracking caregiverAltered responsivenessUrgent primary assessment and resource need

-The environment also contributes.
-A patient found at the bottom of stairs, in a crashed vehicle, near medications, or in a hot confined space carries context that shapes urgency.
-Still, avoid overreaching.
+The environment contributes context: a patient at the bottom of stairs, in a crashed vehicle, near medications, or in a hot confined space carries clues that shape urgency.
 Mechanism and environment raise suspicion; they do not replace assessment findings.

-A strong general impression asks four questions.
+A strong general impression answers four questions.
 Does the patient look critically ill or injured?
 Can the patient interact with me?
 Is there obvious airway, breathing, circulation, or severe bleeding concern?
-Does the scene suggest more resources or rapid transport support will be needed?
-These questions keep the EMR focused on immediate threats.
+Does the scene suggest more resources or rapid transport will be needed?

-Exam traps include spending too long on details, assuming a talking patient is fine, or ignoring an obvious life threat because vital signs have not been obtained yet.
-Baseline vital signs are important, but they come after immediate life threats are identified and managed within scope.
+Common exam traps: spending too long on details, assuming a talking patient is fine, or ignoring an obvious life threat because vital signs are not yet obtained.
+Baseline vital signs matter, but they come after immediate life threats are identified and managed within scope.
 If the patient looks unstable, the next best action should reflect urgency.

 • General impression is fast, observational, and revisable.